LinaSeto/power-outage-impact/README.md

 | system operability disruption |          40 |         43 |

 This pivot table shows which cause categories tend to lead to major or non-major outages.
 Equipment failure and system operability disruption tend to lead equally to major and non-major outages.
 Fuel supply emergencies, intentional attacks, islanding, and public appeal lead to non-major outages.
 However, severe weather often leads to major outages.

+## Assessment of Missingness
+### NMAR Analysis
+One column that may be Not Missing At Random (NMAR) is `'OUTAGE.DURATION'`.
+Extremely short outages lasting only a few seconds may be reported as missing.
+Therefore, values that should be reported as 0 minutes may all be missing from the data.

+Certain sensors may not have low enough thresholds for recording duration of an outage while others are able to record outages lasting only a few seconds.
+Therefore, an additional column of minimum duration detectable can make `'OUTAGE.DURATION'` Missing At Random (MAR) dependent on minimum duration detectable.
+Higher minimum duration detectable values would correspond to missing outage durations as those sensors would not be able to detect short outages.

+### Missingness Dependency
+To understand the missingness in one of my key columns for analysis, `'CUSTOMERS.AFFECTED'`, I will test if the missingness in this column is dependent on the columns `'CLIMATE.CATEGORY'` and `'TOTAL.CUSTOMERS'`.
+For both permutation tests, I will use a significance level of 0.05
+#### Climate Category
+I will use a test statistic of total variation distance (TVD) to compare the categorical distribution of `'CLIMATE.CATEGORY'` when `'CUSTOMERS.AFFECTED'` is missing and when it is not missing.

+**Null Hypothesis:** The distribution of `'CLIMATE.CATEGORY'` is the same when `'CUSTOMERS.AFFECTED'` is missing and when it is not missing.
+(The missingness in `'CUSTOMERS.AFFECTED'` is not dependent on `'CLIMATE.CATEGORY'`)

+**Alternate Hypothesis:** The distribution of `'CLIMATE.CATEGORY'` is different when `'CUSTOMERS.AFFECTED'` is missing and when it is not missing.
+(The missingness in `'CUSTOMERS.AFFECTED'` is dependent on `'CLIMATE.CATEGORY'`)

+<iframe
+  src="assets/miss_by_climate_cat.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After performing a permutation test with 10,000 trials, I found an  **observed statistic** of about 0.0353 with a **p-value** of 0.3679.
+Because the p-value is > 0.05, I fail to reject the null hypothesis.
+There is not convincing evidence of a significant difference in the distribution of `'CLIMATE.CATEGORY'` when `'CUSTOMERS.AFFECTED'` is missing and not missing.
+This indicates that the missingness in `'CUSTOMERS.AFFECTED'` is not dependent on `'CLIMATE.CATEGORY'`.

+<iframe
+  src="assets/miss_emp_by_climate_cat.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+#### Total Customers
+I will use a the Kolmogorov-Smirnov (K-S) test statistic to compare the numerical distribution of `'TOTAL.CUSTOMERS'` when `'CUSTOMERS.AFFECTED'` is missing and when it is not missing.
+I chose this test statistic as the numerical distributions have different shapes.

+**Null Hypothesis:** The distribution of `'TOTAL.CUSTOMERS'` is the same when `'CUSTOMERS.AFFECTED'` is missing and when it is not missing.
+(The missingness in `'CUSTOMERS.AFFECTED'` is not dependent on `'TOTAL.CUSTOMERS'`)

+**Alternate Hypothesis:** The distribution of `'TOTAL.CUSTOMERS'` is different when `'CUSTOMERS.AFFECTED'` is missing and when it is not missing.
+(The missingness in `'CUSTOMERS.AFFECTED'` is dependent on `'TOTAL.CUSTOMERS'`)

+<iframe
+  src="assets/miss_by_total_cust.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After performing a permutation test with 10,000 trials, I found an **observed statistic** of about 0.1976 with a **p-value** of approximately 0.0.
+Becasue the p-value < 0.05, I reject the null hypothesis.
+There is convincing evidence of a significant difference in the distribution of `'TOTAL.CUSTOMERS'` when `'CUSTOMERS.AFFECTED'` is missing and not missing.
+This indicates that the missingness in `'CUSTOMERS.AFFECTED'` is dependent on `'TOTAL.CUSTOMERS'`.

+<iframe
+  src="assets/miss_emp_by_total_cust.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing